FCOO/leaflet-double-scale/README.md

 ## Description
-A graphic scale for Leaftlet with metric and/or nautical scale(s)
+A graphic scale for Leaflet with metric and/or nautical scale(s)

 Based on [leaflet-graphicscale](https://github.com/nerik/leaflet-graphicscale) by [Erik Escoffier](https://github.com/nerik)